Trump set to return to Washington for monumental court date – but a national catharsis is unlikely – KION546

 The GOP’s refusal to abandon Trump – yet again – is even more remarkable since many party figures argued that the legal system, and not the political one, was the correct forum ahead of a Senate trial following his second impeachment by the House of Representatives after the insurrection.

 This can be explained by the fact that millions of Republican voters believe that Trump won the election in 2020, despite multiple cases in which the former president claimed fraud being thrown out by the courts.
-In a CNN/SSRS poll earlier this year, 63% of Republican and Republican-leaning voters said Biden didn’t win enough votes to win in 2020.
+A fresh CNN poll conducted by SSRS that was released on Thursday finds the share of Republicans and Republican-leaning independents who believe Biden’s win was not legitimate has ticked back up to nearly 70%, reversing progress seen after last year’s House hearings on the January 6 riot.

 Large numbers of GOP primary voters are also receptive to the idea that Trump is being targeted by the Biden administration – though such a conclusion is hard to square with evidence of his alleged behavior in the indictment from Smith, an independent special counsel, on the post-election mayhem and in the case over the classified documents he hoarded at his Mar-a-Lago resort in Florida.